mallikarjunandell/mqtt-with-proxy/README.md

 For the sake of simplicity, let's put the subscriber and the publisher in the same file:

+### mqtt.connect method is made async to support proxy

 ```js
 var mqtt = require('mqtt')
 var client  = mqtt.connect('mqtt://test.mosquitto.org')